agridost/FarmNav-Website-Frontend/README.md

+# FarmNav frontend website code in ReactJS
+This repo contains ReactJS code for FarmNav static website

+Steps to run the repo in local
+  1. Clone the repo
+  2. run 'npm i'
+  3. To run the code 'npm run dev'

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.